 - Swallowing difficulties – the medications that can be crushed

 Case Scenarios 3 – Action to Take When an Error Occurs

 In this interesting case scenario, you will be taken through two situations where a drug error occurs.
 You will be shown what action should be taken and when.
 Speed of detection and immediate action will be highlighted as will the necessary documentation.
 This session includes:

 - Identifying the error

-- What is the immediate action to take?
+- The immediate action to take

 - Who else should be notified

-- How should you communicate with the person who administered the medicine?
+- How you should communicate with the person who administered the medicine

 This session will also look at how this relates to the audit which will now need to be performed to prevent a recurrence of the incident.